 Achillea often start as a gardener's favourite perennials and end up on the rubbish heap.
-They certainly die in a very scruffy way, and some visitors to my garden still see the most beautiful hybrids as weeds.
+They just can't seem to shake their weed status - even the richly coloured ones.

 terracotta achillea in mixed border

-I'm impressed with my latest Achillea purchase - a hybrid called 'Terracotta'.
+I was so impressed with my first serious Achillea purchase - a hybrid called 'Terracotta'.
 I ordered in three specimens from a mail order nursery - I wanted the instant effect of a larger clump, and if I wasn't satisfied I was determined to remove all three to one of my rubbish heaps.

-This Achillea has really performed.
-The colour is stunning, and even when going to seed the tall stems have managed to retain some grace.
-It's planted in a hot spot in the Hen House Garden where fresh air can freely circulate, and has thrived with little attention.
+This Achillea really performed well in those early years. before the trees became too shady.
+The colour was stunning.
+It was planted in a hot spot in the Hen House Garden where fresh air can freely circulate, and has thrived with little attention.

 Red and Bright Pink Achillea Hybrids

-Achillea has the common name Yarrow, and many people consider it close to a weed.
-Along the grass verges in my neighbourhood you'll see white and pink yarrow definitely being weedy!
+Achillea has the common name Yarrow, and yes, the species is a weed.
+Along the grass verges in my neighbourhood, and in the paddocks, you'll see white and pink yarrow definitely being weedy!